What is the Difference Between Accuracy, Precision, and Resolution?

 Next Steps: Variation, Error, and Analysis

-Now that we visually laid the groundwork, we will begin to look at the math involved as well as a few sources of sensor variation and error that we need to take into account when analyzing our data in the next part of this series.
+Now that we have visually laid the groundwork, we will begin to look at the math involved as well as a few sources of sensor variation and error that we need to take into account when analyzing our data in the next part of this series.
 Looking at these things helps us decide how to deal with some of the issues that present themselves with respect to accuracy and resolution, and how we can begin to work through them.